EthanMCox/Startup/notes.md

   * filter: run a function to remove items
   * every: run a function to test if all items match
   * some: run a function to test if any items match

+## JSON:
+* JSON provides a simple, but effective way to share and store data. jSON is easily convertible to, and from, javaScript objects, making it a very convenient data format when working with web technologies.
+Because of its simplicity, standardization, and compaibility with JavaScript, JSON has become one of the world's most popular data formats.
+* A JSON document contains one of the following data types:
+  * string
+  * number
+  * boolean
+  * array
+  * object
+  * null
+* JSON is always encoded with UTF-8.
+* You can convert JSON to, and from, JavaScript using the JSON.parse and JSON.stringify functions.
+* JSON cannot represent JavaScript undefined object, so it gets dropped when converting from JavaScript to JSON.

+## JavaScript objects and classes:
+* A JavaScript object represents a collection of name value pairs referred to as properties.
+* The property name must be of type String or Symbol, but the value can be of any type.
+Objects also have common object-oriented functionality such as constructors, a this poitner, static properties and functions, and inheritance.
+* Objects can be created with the new operator.
+This causes the object's constructor to be called.
+Once declared you can add new properties to the object by simply referincing the property name in an assignment.
+Any type of variable can be assigned to a property.
+This includes a sub-object, array, or function.
+The properties of an object can be referenced either with dot (obj.prop) or bracket notation (obj['prop']
+* object can refer to standard JavaScript Object object or it can refer to any JavaScript object you create.